irismoini/imagerepo/README.md

 # Usage and Installation

-In order to use this application, MySQL must be installed and a database called imagerepo must be created.
+In order to use this application, MySQL must be installed.
 All Python requirements are listed in requirements.txt and must be installed.

 From the command line run `flask run` to start the server and follow the link provided.